Professional wrestling in Australia: Australian wrestlers overseas

 In early 2013, WWE signed another Australian wrestler Buddy Murphy, known in Australia as Matt Silva to NXT.
 Murphy made his televised debut on NXT 15 May 2014, teaming with Elias Samson in a losing effort against The Ascension.
 In August 2014, Murphy began teaming with American Wesley Blake and in January 2015, Blake and Murphy scored an upset victory over The Vaudevillains and the following week defeated the Lucha Dragons to win the NXT Tag Team Championship, making Murphy the first Australian to hold a championship within the WWE.
 In early 2018 Murphy joined the Cruiserweight division and participated in the Cruiserweight title tournament losing to Mustafa Ali in the quarter finals.
 He soon become a top contender to the new champion Cedric Alexander, and he managed to defeat Alexander at WWE Super Show-Down in his main roster pay-per-view debut in his home town Melbourne to win the WWE Cruiserweight Championship.
 On the 23 February 2022 episode of Dynamite, he made his debut for All Elite Wrestling as Buddy Matthews joining the "House of Black" faction with Malakai Black and Brody King.

 In April 2015, WWE signed both Billie Kay and Peyton Royce to NXT.
 The pair later formed the team The IIconics under their original name of The Iconic Duo.
 They were elevated to the main roster on the SmackDown brand just after WrestleMania 34 and made their main roster pay per view debut at WWE Super Show-Down with a victory over the team of Asuka and Naomi.
 After appearances at WWE Evolution, the 2019 Royal Rumble and Elimination Chamber, the IIconics won the WWE Women's Tag Team Championship at WrestleMania 35.
 On 9 October 2021, The IIconics now using the name The IInspiration signed a contract with Impact Wrestling and will make their debut at Bound for Glory (2021).

+In 2016, Mikey Nicholls and Shane Haste signed with WWE, beginning training at the WWE Performance Center in April, and working for NXT.
+They debuted as TM-61 (Nick Miller and Shane Thorne) in May.
+They reached their peak in late 2016 making the final of the Dusty Rhodes Tag Team Classic only to be defeated by the Authors of Pain at NXT TakeOver: Toronto.
+Nicholls would leave at the end of 2018, while Haste would remain until the end of 2021.